 “Mr Yorke inferred the need to view the abolition of the death penalty as part of an ongoing educative and political project, within the Stockholm Programme's education on criminal law, human rights and dialogue with civil society.
 He further suggested that it might prove beneficial if the EU Guidelines were to include a policy statement acknowledging the need for continued education within the EU on the inefficacy of the death penalty, and on the death penalty as a violation of human rights.”

 (Source: Final Report, 12th Annual EU-NGO Forum for Human Rights: EU Human Rights Instruments and the Lisbon Treaty: State of Play and the Way Forward, European Commission, Brussels, 12-13 July 2010).

 Since this time Consultancy members have assisted in the delivery of this strategy, with an emphasis on identifying and assisting foreign nationals facing the death penalty around the world.
 As part of this work, the project received funding from the European Commission to support European nationals facing the death penalty in South-East Asia, the Middle-East and North Africa.

-This project has produced the publication, The European Union and the Abolition of the Death Penalty (Pace International Law Review Online Companion)
+This project has produced the publication that Professor Yorke co-authored with Dr Christian Behrmann, Legal Officer at the European External Action Service (EEAS), The European Union and the Abolition of the Death Penalty (Pace International Law Review Online Companion).